jlgw/Joy.jl/README.md

 [![codecov.io](http://codecov.io/github/lancebeet/Joy.jl/coverage.svg?branch=master)](http://codecov.io/github/lancebeet/Joy.jl?branch=master)

 Joy is a modal line-based text editor written in Julia.
 This is a toy project; it is not a full-fledged text editor and parts of the foundation still need to be thought out.
-The goal of the project is a modal editor implemented and extensible in Julia.
+The goal of the project is a modal editor that is both implemented and extensible in Julia.

 ## How to install
 ```julia